 Traditional Sport Demonstrations

 The traditional sports demonstrations will be held in the Cultural Village where visitors will be able to view and participate after the demonstrations take place.
 The traditional sports being demonstrated will be Archery, Lacrosse, Standing Stick, Teepee Building, and Tug of War.
-There will be a maximum number of team spots available and teams must meet the requirements in the Technical Package in order to compete.
-The demonstrations will take place daily from 11:00 am to 5:00 pm within the Cultural Village and registered participants will receive a special honorary gift for being a part of the traditional sports demonstrations.
+The demonstrations will take place daily from 11:00 am to 5:00 pm within the Cultural Village!
+Be sure to check the daily schedules to make sure you don’t miss any demonstrations!

 Cultural Performances and Demonstrations